Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Ligaments: Structures providing stability and limiting excessive movement

-- Surrounding Muscles: Dynamic stabilizers and movement producers
+- Surrounding Muscles: Dynamic stabilisers and movement producers

 Movement Mechanics